File Synchronization for Free

 For the reasons mentioned above, it is critical to verify that the system clocks on your various file locations, are in agreement.
 Secondly, it is highly recommended that you use a file synchronization program, rather than trying to do it manually and running the risk of losing important updates.
-In this article, we will examine some of the better file synchronization applications that can be used free of charge.
+In this article, I will examine some of the better file synchronization applications that can be used free of charge.

 Even as the world of software development continues to move in the direction of open source (meaning that the computer source code can be viewed by anyone), many software development organizations and individuals are sticking with the older model of making their products free, but not releasing the source code along with the executable programs.
-(There is an ongoing and interesting debate in the software world as to the advantages and disadvantages of each model, but we will not explore that here.)
+(There is an ongoing and interesting debate in the software world as to the advantages and disadvantages of each model, but I will not explore that here.)

 Microsoft is certainly not the first vendor name that comes to mind when people think of free applications, but over the years the company has released several file synchronization utilities, and they can be freely downloaded and used by anyone running Windows on their PC.
 Two separate but related programs, Windows Mobile Device Center and ActiveSync, were designed for people who need to synchronize documents, email messages, calendar entries, and contact lists, between their desktop PCs and any type of mobile device that supports these protocols.
 Windows Mobile Device Center runs on Windows Vista, while ActiveSync is intended for anyone running Windows XP or Vista.